By Mike Thayer

 - A splash of rice wine vinegar (the rice wine variety is 'softer' than regular vinegar)

 - 1/2 stick of unsalted butter (for later)

 In a medium size bowl, mix all the marinade ingredients.
-Place your chicken breasts or thighs in a large Ziplock bag, then pour in the marinade.
+Place your chicken breasts or thighs in a large Ziplock bag, then pour in about 3/4 of the marinade (set aside the remaining marinade for later).
 Refrigerate for at least four hours.
 Option: You can rough chop the chicken, I prefer to marinade it in whole pieces, then shred after grilling.
 Besides, if you cube or rough chop, then you'll have to put the pieces on sticks or in a basket.
 When your grill is ready to receive, grill over indirect heat, about 10 - 12 minutes on each side, then move to direct heat over the coals to finish cooking, getting some char on the chicken.
 This method is called 'Reverse Sear'.
-Do NOT throw away the remaining marinade!
-Warm it up in a small pan along with that 1/2 stick of butter and a couple more squeezes of lime juice if you've got it.
+After you take the chicken off the grill to let it rest, warm up the marinade in a small pan along with that 1/2 stick of butter and a couple more squeezes of lime juice if you've got it.
 A few more splashes of Louisiana Hot Sauce may also be in order (go for it!).
-After you pull the chicken from the grill and let it rest, shred or rough chop and reintroduce to the warmed marinade.
+Shred or rough chop the chicken and reintroduce to the warmed marinade.
 Stir a bit to get good coverage and serve on warm tortillas with a little shredded lettuce, shredded cheddar cheese and blue cheese or Ranch dressing.
 It's another dose of YUM!